Growing coriander is just as easy as growing cilantro. No wonder, it's the same plant...

 On this page I want to continue and talk about the flowers and seeds.

 When coriander plants get stressed, or in hot weather, or once they reach a certain age, they stop making leaves and instead start developing a tall flower stalk.
 People who grow coriander mainly for the leaf sometimes cut this stalk out, in the hope of getting more leaves.
-I suggest you let your coriander grow flowers, even if you are not interested in the seeds.

 There is a good reason.
 Coriander flowers belong in the Umbelliferae family.